cilium/cilium/Documentation/operations/upgrade.rst

   ``ipv4-native-routing-cidr`` and will be removed in 1.12.
 * ``prefilter-device`` and ``prefilter-mode``: These options have been deprecated in favor of ``enable-xdp-prefilter`` and ``bpf-lb-acceleration``, and will be removed in 1.12.
+To select the prefilter devices use ``devices``.
 * The NodePort related ``bpf-lb-bypass-fib-lookup`` option to enable a FIB lookup bypass optimization for NodePort's reverse NAT handling has been deprecated as the Linux kernel's FIB table is now always consulted.
 Thus,